 In life as we knew it, though, Pajama Day in my school was probably the students’ – and teachers’ – favorite day of the year.
 Most students showed up in their coziest p.j.s,, which meant lots of flannel and fuzzy blends, though some simply wore sweats from top to bottom.
-Many years ago, when I first started teaching, students would also show up in slippers, but that practice was ended as being too dangerous down slippery halls.
-In recent years, the p.j.s had gotten increasingly more elaborate, including cozy one-pieces, which both boys and girls happily wore.
+Many years ago, when I first started teaching, students would also show up in slippers, but that practice was stopped due to being too dangerous down slippery halls.
+In recent years, the p.j.s had gotten increasingly more elaborate, including cozy one-pieces – what we used to call Doctor Dentons – which both boys and girls happily wore.
 Most participated, which certainly wasn’t the case for almost any other school spirit activities we did.

 My anti-Pajama Day rigidity was atypical for me, as I tend to be somewhat of a non-conformist and a hippie at heart.
-Even in my own junior high school days in the late ’60s, I was a strong supporter of the slightly older girls who refused to follow the dress code that required all girls to wear dresses or skirts; they were sent home time and time again to change out of their “slacks” – not even jeans! – and into proper garb, until they finally changed the rules for good.
+Even in my own junior high school days in the late ’60s, I was a strong supporter of the slightly older girls who refused to follow the dress code that required all females to wear dresses or skirts to school; they were sent home time and time again to change out of their “slacks” – not even jeans! – and into proper garb, until they finally changed the rules for good.

 Fast forward to 2019: Because it was my last year before retiring, I finally decided to give Pajama Day a try.
-I mean, I had also bought a pretty cute pair of p.j.s with dogs on it, but I really wanted to experience how it would feel to come into school dressed this way.
+I mean, I had also bought a pretty cute pair of p.j.s with dogs on them, but more than anything else, I really wanted to experience how it would feel to come into school dressed this way.
 Would I have a pajama mindset?
 Could I teach when my clothing said bedtime?

 Let me just say that the experience was . . . magical.
 I didn’t walk, but, instead, floated through the halls, even without slippers.
 I was delightfully, wonderfully loose – much more comfortable than when I wore jeans and tee shirts for our school dress-down days.
-I felt myself giggling a lot and high five-ing students who were dressed like me – or, should I say, they wanted to high five me.
+I felt myself giggling a lot and high five-ing students who were dressed like me and wanted to high five me back.
 And though I didn’t have the nerve to do an errand on the way home in my p.j.s like some of my colleagues, I enjoyed feeling like I was playing hooky.

 It was a very, very good day.

-Of course, as I was retiring, I knew was never going to have this experience again.
+Of course, since I was retiring, I knew I was never going to have this experience again.
 But it did make me think of the constraints I had put on myself due to societal norms.
 Why had I waited so long?

 My former colleagues, my daughter and her colleagues – teachers everywhere – are sweating through creating virtual lessons and activities that will keep their students engaged and working with a minimum of confusion.
 They are figuring out what they need to teach, what they should teach, and what they can teach.
 Hasty laptop distribution to families without technology and free Internet access is being offered in hopes that the students will be able to take part in distance learning.